hehaoqian/ollama-proxy/README.md

 ## Disclaimer

-This project is **NOT** affiliated with the ollama project hosted at <https://github.com/ollama/ollama>
+1. This project depends on the [ollama](https://github.com/ollama/ollama) project, but the author of this project is **NOT** affiliated with the [ollama](https://github.com/ollama/ollama) project.

-## Introduction

-WARNING: This crate is in early development.
+2. WARNING: This project is in early development.
 Use at your own risk.
 Use in production is not recommended.

+## Introduction

 This is a lightweight HTTP server that acts as a proxy for the Ollama API.
 It forwards requests to an Ollama server and provides additional features like API authentication, IP allowlisting, and HTTPS support.